mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_allocation.md

 There are a lot of caveats:

-* ascertain that -dealloc doesn't interfere with your memory scheme
+* ascertain that `-dealloc` doesn't interfere with your memory scheme
 * ascertain that all instance variables are freed before deallocing
-* calling -init may trigger -release  and therefore -dealloc in an error case
+* calling `-init` may trigger `-release`  and therefore `-dealloc` in an error case

 Reasonably, this scheme can only be used for very simple value type objects.

+### Tidbits

+If you want to create an object, whose property objects are allocated with the same custom allocator as the owner object, you will have to subclass a lot.